HughesSeanKyle/project-three-top-library/features.md

 3. Logic for signin
 4. Logic for signout
 5. Logic Forgot Password
-- This section should have a two part flow.
+This section should have a two part flow.
 1. The email is added to the input, 2.
 The confirm code ui form (Comp can only be accessed by initiating step 1).
 Make use of useNavigate

+5.0 => Implement email service here
+- 5.0.1.
+User initiaites forgot password
+- 5.0.2.
+Email with custom message and code sent to user
+- 5.0.3.
+User will input code, new pw and confirm new pw on forgot password confirm page

 6. Logic Forgot Password Confirm
+- See 5 above.

 ### Feature 4 - User authentication alerts